jjvanzon/Circular-Language-Spec-Plans/done/2010-05-2---inheritance-spec/2010-05-1-inheritance-spec-strategy-and-steps.md

         - [x] Ideas document in chapter
         - [x] Ideas in this project documentation
     - [x] Consider concepts from experiment 0.9
         - [x] \> They mostly have to do with generic user interfaces.
-I will not cover that here.
+I might not cover that here.
     - [x] ~ Read over
         - [x] ~ Only did half of that because I want to move on.
     - [x] And finish up project